dockstore/dockstore-documentation/docs/advanced-topics/metrics.rst

       }
    ]

-This is the updated workflow execution that now has a cost metric.
+Add a cost metric to the workflow execution.
+This is the updated workflow execution that we will use.

 .. code:: bash